malith-perera/EC/README.md

-# EC
+# EC - Extended C
 <hr>

+## Introducton

- * EC (Extended C) is a simple library and a tool kit that provide you a rapid way to develop C programs more easily.
+ * EC is a simple library and a tool kit that provide you a rapid way to develop C programs more easily.
- * Also it make the space you to optimize the code and gain the maximum performance after that.
- * It let you to create dynamic variables, arrays, lists, queues, stacks and their relevant functions without much effort.
+ * It let you to create dynamic variables, arrays, lists, queues, stacks and their relevant functions without any effort.
+ * And you can take the advantage of it's evolving extended easy functionalities too.
- * EC allows you to think about the programs with objects in mind.
+ * EC helps you to think about programs with objects in mind.
  * And it also supports Data Oriented Design using inbuilt Entity Component System (ECS).
  * Further more EC can manages dynamic memory and minimize  errors and memory leaks if you are interested in.
+ * Finally it makes the space you to optimize the code and gain the maximum performance what you expect from C.

 ## Overview